sigma-py/quadpy/README.md

     )
 ```

+#### Bring your own weight function
 Do you need Gauss points and weights with respect to your own special weight
-function?
+function `w`?
 No problem: You simply need to provide the desired number of Gauss
 points `n` and the moments `integral(w(x) * x**k)` with `k` up to `2n+1`:
 ```python
 my_gauss = quadpy.line_segment.Gauss(n, moments)
 ```
-quadpy takes care of the rest (using the Golub-Wensch algorithm).
+quadpy takes care of the rest (using the Golub-Welsch algorithm).
 The resulting
 scheme has degree `2n-1` and can be used like any other scheme in quadpy.